 Say they did genuinely forget to respond.
-If you don’t follow up, how will you ever know what really happened?
+If you don’t send a follow-up email, how will you ever know what really happened?
 How will you know the truth?!

 OK, OK, before you roll your eyes and say, “What do you mean?
-Follow ups suck!”, hear me out for a minute.
+Follow ups don’t work!”, hear me out for a minute.

 Data shows that following up really does lead to more responses.
-After we analyzed 1.7 million emails sent out by our users, something crazy stuck out: 55% of email responses came from follow-ups.
+After we analyzed 1.7 million emails sent out by our users, something crazy stuck out: 55% of email responses came from a follow up email.

-Take this pro advice from Steli Efti, CEO of Close.io:
+Take this pro advice from Steli Efti, CEO of Close: